 You guys interviewed the co-creator of The Adventures Pete & Pete, Will McRobb, and alluded to plans to interview more guests down the line.
 Who would be some other guests you’d love to interview someday?

-Andrew: I’m excited to talk to anyone who played role in producing anything 90’s Nick, but Joe Murray is someone who I think would be particularly interesting to hear from.
+Andrew: I’m excited to talk to anyone who played a role in producing anything 90’s Nick, but Joe Murray is someone who I think would be particularly interesting to hear from.

 Joey: I would love to talk to anyone from AYAOTD.
 Kirk Baily (Ug from Salute Your Shorts) would be fun.
 I guess anyone.
 It’s fun to see the mindset of people who were actually involved in all these things that have left such an impression on so many of us.